root-project/root/README/ReleaseNotes/v628/index.md

 * [[#13410](https://github.com/root-project/root/issues/13410)] - cppyy crash involving template overload of operator()

+## Release 6.28/10

+Published on November 27, 2023

+### Bugs and Issues fixed in this release
+* [[#13834](https://github.com/root-project/root/issues/13834)] - Can't open TBrowser locally after upgrading macos
+* [[#13851](https://github.com/root-project/root/issues/13851)] - Test crash with GCC 13 and C++20
+* [[#13864](https://github.com/root-project/root/issues/13864)] - [PyROOT] Python 3.12: warnings during compilation and crash

+This release also addresses a security issue.
+More details will follow.

 ## HEAD of the v6-28-00-patches branch

-These changes will be part of a future 6.28/10.
+These changes will be part of a future 6.28/12.

 - None so far.